 Risk Recommendation Management action Responsible party Due date GPIC to change conditions in the contract after the tendering process.
 This is not in line with best practice and carries with it certain risks.
 A successful bidder may renege on signing a contract if additional conditions render the contract unattractive, or request a higher price.
 Opportunities exist also for the deal to be manipulated in favor of a preferred bidder. circumstances arise, GPIC should not stipulate additional conditions in the contract following bid opening.
 The manual should be updated accordingly.
 The Operations Manual has already been amended accordingly.
 Secretariat comment: It should be assessed whether the necessary provisions are fully and adequately included in the revised Operations Manual.
 The LFA and the Secretariat will monitor the fulfillment of this recommendation.
-Secretariat 2012 Thresholds (Important priority) The failure to align procurement pol in value for money. icies to best practice implies that procure ement processes may not be fair, transpare nt and result 35.
+Secretariat 2012 Thresholds (Important priority) The failure to align procurement pol in value for money. icies to best practice implies that procure ment processes may not be fair, transpare nt and result 35.
 The PR stipulates the following thresholds in its Operations Manual for single source procurement methods, which are not in line with international best practice.
 The thresholds for single source are very high, i.e., EUR 40,000 instead of USD 5,000.
 The thresholds should be revised in line with international best practice.
-Partially accepted and no longer relevant: The threshold for single source has been revised and amended to EUR 10,000 instead of EUR40,000 Secretariat comment: The Operations Constaniat 2012 Manual has been amended accordingly.
-Secretariat 2012
+Partially accepted and no longer relevant: The threshold for single source has been revised and amended to EUR 10,000 instead of EUR40,000 Secretariat comment: The Operations Manual has been Secretariat 2012

-Risk Recommendation Management action Responsible party Due date Portant priority) nent implies that procurement processes ative for potential service providers to bid The Tender Committee should provide justifications for the weightings awarded to different evaluation criteria.
+Risk Recommendation Management action Responsible party Due date ortant priority) nent implies that procurement processes ntive for potential service providers to bid The Tender Committee should provide justifications for the weightings awarded to different evaluation criteria.
 Tender Committee members should provide justifications for scores awarded during bidding evaluation.
-The LFA and the Secretariat will monitor the application of this recommendation. value for 2012 fulfillment of this recommendation.
-Stakeholder and experts participation (Desirable) The lack of technical experts may result in procurements that do not meet requirements.
-37. The Tender Committee wholly comprises GPIC employees, and SRs on whose behalf procurements are primarily undertaken have limited participation.
+TheLFAandtheSecretariatwillmonitortheapplicationofthisrecommendation.may not be fair, transpar value for 2012 Stakeholder and experts participatio n (Desirable) recommendation.
+The lack of technical experts may res ult in procurements that do not meet req 37.
+The Tender Committee wholly comprises GPIC employees, and SRs on whose behalf procurements are primarily undertaken have limited participation.
 As SRs are key stakeholders in procurement, the PR should ensure their full participation (including being able to cast votes) when tenders are being conducted on their behalf.
 Partially accepted: The Operations Manual has been amended accordingly, which states "If necessary, relevant